npo-poms/poms-parent/README.md

 ### GUI and Backend RestServices
-Currently the POMS GUI and the POMS Backend API are always deployed in one tomcat.
+Currently the POMS GUI and the POMS Backend API are maintained as one project with two artifacts, which are also always deployed in one tomcat.
+It would actually be a good idea to deploy the backend API seperately and also redundant.
+We may do this on the new hosting solution.

+We may also split up the project in SCM then.

 ### Frontend API